RajeshPatadiya/prediction-review-rating/README.md

 # prediction-review-rating
+## Subtitle : Text Classification using RNN and CNN
 ## Description
 Based on product reviews, we want to see how a review relates to ratings.
 In this project, a big topic called Text classification is implemented using two models.